OpenFn/ConSoSci/README.md

 ![run-job](run-this-job.png)

 ## Open Questions
-1. Can WCS test to confirm the jobs are mapping data to Postgres as expected?
+1. Can WCS test to confirm the jobs are mapping data to Mssql as expected?
 [See this video for guidance](http://somup.com/cYQjQxX02A).
 Please pay special attention to the BNS Survey job, where the mapping logic is more complex and based on the form metadata.
+2. Can WCS confirm the Postgres database we should also map these to?
+And should we map the exact same data to Postgres as we are to Mssql?
+Or will different surveys be mapped to different DBs?